 § 180.870 When do I know if the debarring official debars me?

 (a) The debarring official must make a written decision whether to debar within 45 days of closing the official record.
-The official record closes upon the debarring official's receipt of final submissions, information and findings of fact, if any.
+The official record closes upon the debarring official's receipt of final submissions, information, and findings of fact, if any.
 The debarring official may extend that period for good cause.

-(b) The debarring official sends you written notice, pursuant to § 180.615 that the official decided, either—
+(b) The debarring official sends you written notice, pursuant to § 180.615, that the official decided either:

 (1) Not to debar you; or